joholl/tpm2-send/README.md

 tpm2-send is a no-dependency utility for sending raw bytes to the TPM.

+Want to access the TPM 2.0 from within WSL2?
+Just compile tpm2-send.exe and then call it from your WSL2 shell.

 # Usage

 tpm2-send takes an input stream (by default `stdin`) and an output stream (by default `stdout`).